Intrinsic approach to Galois theory of q-difference equations, with the preface to Part 4 "The Galois D-groupoid of a q-difference system'' by Anne Granier: Statement of the main result

-the set $\cP_f$ of places of $K$ such that the associated norms extend, up to equivalence, one of the norms $|~|_v$ for an irreducible $v=v(q)\in k[q]$, $v(q)\neq q$.\footnote{The notation $\cP_f$, $\cP_\infty$ is only psychological, since all the norms involved here are ultrametric.
+\item the set $\cP_f$ of places of $K$ such that the associated norms extend, up to equivalence, one of the norms $|~|_v$ for an irreducible $v=v(q)\in k[q]$, $v(q)\neq q$.\footnote{The notation $\cP_f$, $\cP_\infty$ is only psychological, since all the norms involved here are ultrametric.
 Nevertheless, there exists a fundamental difference between the two sets, in fact for any $v\in\cP_\infty$ one has $|q|_v\neq 1$, while for any $v\in\cP_f$ the $v$-adic norm of $q$ is $1$.
-Therefore, from a $v$-adic analytic point of view, a $q$-difference equation has a totally different nature with respect to the norms in the sets $\cP_f$ or $\cP_\infty$.} \end{itemize}
+Therefore, from a $v$-adic analytic point of view, a $q$-difference equation has a totally different nature with respect to the norms in the sets $\cP_f$ or $\cP_\infty$. {The dichotomy between $\cP_f$ and $\cP_\infty$ can also be explained though the geometry of $q$-difference equations.
+Indeed the action of $\sgq$ over $K(x)$ can be encoded in an action of $\mathbb G_m$ over $\P^1_K$, whose closed orbit are the places in $\cP_\infty$, while the open orbits are the places in $\cP_f$.}} \end{itemize}

 Moreover we consider the set $\cC$ of places $v\in\cP_f$ such that $v$ divides a valuation of $k(q)$ having as uniformizer a factor of a cyclotomic polynomial, other than $q-1$.
-Equivalently, $\cC$ is the set of places $v\in\cP_f$ such that $q$ reduces to a root of unity modulo $v$ of order strictly greater than $1$.
+Equivalently, $\cC$ is the set of places $v\in\cP_f$ such that $q$ reduces to a root of unity modulo $v$ of order $\kappa_v$ strictly greater than $1$.
 We will call $v\in\cC$ a cyclotomic place.